-Unlike in the geometric setting, it is not meaningful to only look at the convergence in the algebraic multigrid context.
-This is because, the computation complexity of each AMG cycle could be prohibitively large; compare with GMG complexity discussed in §6.2.
-Even a uniformly convergent AMG method could be very slow.
-Hence complexity of the multilevel hierarchy for AMG is crucial.
+Unlike in the geometric setting, considering convergence alone is not meaningful in the algebraic multigrid context.
+This is because the computational complexity of each AMG cycle could be prohibitively large.
+Compare this with the GMG complexity discussed in §6.3.
+A uniformly convergent AMG method could be still very slow.
+Hence the complexity of the multilevel hierarchy for AMG is crucial.

 Remark 7.16 (Operator complexity).
 When constructing the prolongation P, we must control the sparsity of the coarse level matrices.
 For efficient overall performance, convergence speed is only one aspect.
 An equally important aspect is the complexity (sparsity) of the coarser level matrices produced by AMG.
 We now define a measurement of sparsity, i.e., the operator complexity where $\operatorname{nnz}(\cdot)$ is the number of nonzeros of a matrix.
 Apparently, $C_A \ge 1$ is always true and $C_A = 1$ corresponds to the one-level case.
-When constructing an interpolation operator, we would like to make C_A as close to 1 as possible while keeping good convergence performance.
+When constructing an interpolation operator, we would like to make $C_A$ as close to 1 as possible while keeping good convergence performance.
 This is not always the case when using the Galerkin-type coarse operator as we discussed in this note.
-Usually, the coarser matrices A{l-1} becomes more dense than A_l .
+Usually, the coarser matrices $A{l-1}$ becomes more dense than $A_l$ .
 This problem becomes more serious when solving very large linear systems.
-Sometimes, we have to truncate the "insignificant" nonzero entries or specify sparse patterns to maintain low complexity [54].
+Sometimes, we have to truncate the "insignificant" nonzero entries or specify sparsity patterns to maintain low complexity [87]. $\Box$